pyca/cryptography/docs/x509/reference.rst

         Corresponds to the dotted string ``"2.5.29.20"``.
 The identifier for the ``CRLNumber`` extension type.
 This extension only has meaning for certificate revocation lists.

+    .. attribute:: DELTA_CRL_INDICATOR

+        .. versionadded:: 2.1

+        Corresponds to the dotted string ``"2.5.29.27"``.
+The identifier for the ``DeltaCRLIndicator`` extension type.
+This extension only has meaning for certificate revocation lists.

     .. attribute:: PRECERT_SIGNED_CERTIFICATE_TIMESTAMPS